msadowski/weeklyrobotics/_posts/2018-11-18-weekly-robotics-14.md

 6) RocketLab's satellite launch.
 <br>[https://www.nytimes.com/2018/11/10/science/rocket-lab-launch.html](https://www.nytimes.com/2018/11/10/science/rocket-lab-launch.html){:target="_blank"}<br>
-INFO: RocketLab's Electron rocket just carried out a successfull mission, carrying small commercial satellites to the orbit.
+INFO: RocketLab's Electron rocket just carried out a successful mission, carrying small commercial satellites to the orbit.
 Compared to most of commercial rockets we usually hear about the Electron is quite small.
 It's height is only 17 m (56 feet) and it can carry about 220 kg (550 pounds) of payload.

 7) Publication of the week - UMBmark - A Method for Measuring, Comparing, and Correcting Dead-reckoning Errors in Mobile Robots(1994).
 <br>[http://www-personal.umich.edu/~johannb/Papers/umbmark.pdf](http://www-personal.umich.edu/~johannb/Papers/umbmark.pdf){:target="_blank"}<br>
-INFO: UMBMark (University of Michigan Benchmark) is a method for measuring dead-reckoning errors in mobilde robots.
+INFO: UMBMark (University of Michigan Benchmark) is a method for measuring dead-reckoning errors in mobile robots.
 To successfully perform UMBMark you will need to run the robot on a 4x4m path, while collecting robot position information.
 On page 15 of the linked document you will find a one-page summary of the procedure.
-If you are looking for a read that's shorter than 40 pages, a [solder spot article](https://solderspot.wordpress.com/2014/05/08/navbot-error-correction-using-umbmark/){:target="_blank"} is quite succint and contains a C source code with UMB results implementation.
+If you are looking for a read that's shorter than 40 pages, a [solder spot article](https://solderspot.wordpress.com/2014/05/08/navbot-error-correction-using-umbmark/){:target="_blank"} is quite succinct and contains a C source code with UMB results implementation.

 #### Sponsored